June 20, 2014

 Peter: I'm imagining that the feeling is pretty different from the early days.
 You've got this fairly tight group you're seeing all the founders on a daily basis you're working out of the same office.
 Now a bunch of founders have graduated many of our teams are remote.
 How do you preserve the sort of community and camaraderie of Heavybit at a larger scale?

 Tom: I'm going to sound kind of cultish but you know they're all kind of the rituals of community that help form better community bonds really small things that help give the community a sense of identity.
 Whether that's the swag that you give people or style of events that you run.
 There are a million and one kind of small things that we care about that we think about to help build a cohesive community.

 One of the most important things is instilling in our later stage founders a sense of responsibility over new members.

 Often the best advice and the best perspectives come from founders who are 12 to 24 months ahead of you in your journey.
 They've literally just been through many of the same challenges that you have.
 And giving our early stage founders an opportunity to go and talk to those companies and talk to those founders and just to learn from their own personal experiences to learn from some of their scars.

 I think that helps knit together a lot of the Heavybit community.
 We're still small in many regards.
 You know I think about the phenomenal scale that folks like YC and others have achieved and so compared to those programs you know were really kind of fledgling.

 Peter: I really like the theme of paying it forward mentorship.

 Tom: You know this idea of mentorship is key.
 We certainly think about our own educational program through the lens of mentoring.
-And that's really for us as we bring in execs to come in and do a Speaker Series.
+And that's really key for us as we get execs to come in and do a Speaker Series.
 Or operators come and host office hours.
 Being able to get mentored by and to have a frank discussion with founders who literally just have been through what you're going through.
 You know it is a huge opportunity.